 - Where: Course dependent.
 Some courses allow for remote work while others require local organizations only.

 - When: Each course has a unique application process.
 See the individual listings below to determine when the deadline is to apply.
 Note that at the University of Michigan, fall term runs from September through December and winter term runs from January through April.

 - How to Get Involved: Contact firstname.lastname@example.org and complete this form.

 - Archives Blitz: Organizations with archives who need to complete an urgent or overdue project or get a fresh perspective on a “stalled” project may be interested in contacting the UMSI Society of American Archivists about participating in an Archives Blitz.
 To learn more contact email@example.com.

 - Design Jams: Does your company’s website or app need a makeover?
-Work with the Student Organization for Computer Human Interaction (SOCHI) to through a design jam is a 2 to 3 hour event at which graduate students from the School of Information, including Health Informatics, who are studying human computer interaction (HCI), respond to real-world, user-centered design problem directly for sponsoring companies.
-To learn more contact email@example.com.
+Work with the Student Organization for Computer Human Interaction (SOCHI) to set up a design jam.
+Design jams are 2 to 3 hour events at which human-computer interaction students from the School of Information, including Health Informatics, respond to real-world, user-centered design problem directly for sponsoring companies.
+To learn more contact firstname.lastname@example.org.